Alonzo Potter: Other projects

-In his address to the 1855 Diocesan Convention, Potter, for the first time spoke about his "impaired health" and that "he might need relief."
+In his address to the 1855 Diocesan Convention, Potter spoke for the first time about his "impaired health" and that "he might need relief."
 For now, he said that he might reduce his activities outside the Church "to the extent, which his reduced physical ability might indicate to be proper."

 Ten years as bishop: 1855

 During the 1855 Diocesan Convention, Potter "reviewed the labors and results of the ten years since his election to the Episcopate."
 First he reviewed his official acts.
 They included officiating "in public on two thousand two hundred and eighty-four occasions" and preaching "seventeen hundred sermons."
 Then, regarding the diocese as a whole, Potter reported that fifty-four churches had been built.
 The number of Clergymen had increased from121 to 167.
 The number of Parishes had grown from 100 to 156.
 Communicant strength had increased from 8,865 to 12,600.
 Sunday-school pupils had increased from 9,305 to 15,004.